TusharUpadhyay1441/tushar-devops-portfolio/README.md

 ## 🧭 About Me

-DevOps enthusiast passionate about **cloud computing, scalability, and automation**.
+I am a DevOps enthusiast passionate about **cloud computing, automation, and scalable infrastructure**.
-Currently exploring **AWS, CI/CD, Docker, Kubernetes, Terraform, and Ansible** to streamline development workflows.
-I enjoy deploying solutions that make systems **faster, more reliable, and easier to manage**.
+I am actively building hands-on experience with **AWS, CI/CD pipelines, containerization, and Infrastructure as Code**.

+My goal is to design and deploy systems that are **reliable, automated, secure, and easy to maintain**.
+I strongly believe in learning by building real projects and continuously improving my technical foundation.

 ---